1. Do I need great credit to get a mortgage?

-- Proof of deposit funds (and an explanation of where they came from, if it's not obvious) Family an friend gifts are acceptable to some lenders (see below)
+- Proof of deposit funds (and an explanation of where they came from, if it's not obvious).
+Family and friend gifts are acceptable to some lenders (see below)

-- If some or all of your down payment is coming from a gift, you will need gift letter from the source of the funds that confirm they are gift, not a loan.
-We will supply you with the letters for this don’t worry.
+- If some or all of your deposit is coming from a gift, you will need a gifted deposit letter from the source of the funds that confirm they are gift, not a loan.
+We will supply you with the letters for this don't worry.